 Step 1: All school level staff resources are provided based on the total ADM of the school, except school administration and counselors.
 This includes instructional facilitators, counselors, nurses, core tutors, supervisory aides, librarians and library aides, school computer technicians and school secretarial and clerical staff.
-These resources are generated based on the highestgrade band enrolled in the school and prorated down from the allocation of those resources for the smallest school prototypes (96 for elementary and 105 for middle and high schools).
-For schools with fewer ADM than the smallest school prototypes, for the highest-grade band, the principal position is replaced by an assistant principal position that is provided to the building for any ADM below the smallest prototypes.
-This resolves the issue of prorating a principal between 50 ADM and the smallest prototypes, and any reverse cliff effects that might occur as funding changes from a portion of a principal at 50 ADM to a full-time assistant principal at 49 or fewer ADM.
+These resources are generated based on the highest-grade band enrolled in the school and prorated down from the allocation of those resources for the smallest school prototypes (96 for elementary and 105 for middle and high schools).
+For schools with fewer ADM than the smallest school prototypes, for the highest-grade band, the principal position is replaced by an assistant principal position that is provided to the building for any ADM below the smallest prototypes, and any reverse cliff effects that might occur as funding changes from a portion of a principal at 50 ADM to a full-time assistant principal at 49 or fewer ADM.
 For counselors, the formula provides one counselor for every 288 elementary ADM and one counselor for every 250 middle and high school ADM, prorated down to actual school ADM regardless of school size.